 So the problem is that the people who were recording history are mostly male?

 Definitely.
-A good example is the British Medical Journal—you’d think this was quite a reputable source, and yet what they say is quite shocking.
+A good example is the British Medical Journal – you’d think this was quite a reputable source and yet what they say is quite shocking.
 They're so quick to stereotype.
 In an article published in 1946, just after the war, one psychologist wrote; “They [good-time girls] spend a great deal of time on making up their faces and adorning themselves, although they do not trouble to wash and are sluttish about their undergarments.
-Their favorite reading matter consists of the weekly journals with the love lives of film stars, and they live in a fantasy world of erotic glamor.
-Frequently, they’re a good deal more intelligent and sophisticated than their parents, whom they outwit and despise.”
+Their favourite reading matter consists of the weekly journals with the love lives of film stars and they live in a fantasy world of erotic glamour.
+Frequently, they’re a good deal more intelligent and sophisticated than their parents whom they outwit and despise.”
 It’s so negative and sexist.
 What were they so scared about?
 What I argue in that chapter is that there’s this category of female that was constructed out of male anxiety.

 I guess through the book you can rewrite a less gender-biased version of history.
 How did you go about that?

 I had to do a lot of reading between the lines.
-Quite often, when people got into a strop about what they saw as outrageous or troublemaking behavior from a girl, it was because there was some progress in the way that women were living their lives.
-So when I came across scandals and misdemeanors around girlhood, I would often look into it and find a paradox in that.
+Quite often, when people got into a strop about what they saw as outrageous or troublemaking behaviour from girl, it was because there was some progress in the way that women were living their lives.
+So when I came across scandals and misdemeanours around girlhood I would often look into it and find a paradox in that.
 The more mud was kicked up, the more change was happening.

-One main thing in the UK is women over 21 getting to vote in 1928 (in 1918 it was only women over 30), which is actually not all that long ago.
-It’s less than a century.
-Another thing that has helped improve things is the decline of domestic service, having to wear those horrible outfits and behave in a submissive and self-deprecating manner, having your sex-life and leisure time policed.
+One main thing of course is women over 21 getting the vote in 1928 (in 1918 it was only women over 30 that could vote), which is actually not all that long ago – it’s less than a century.
+Another thing that has helped improve things is the decline of domestic service; having to wear these horrible outfits and having to behave in a submissive and self-deprecating manner, having your sex-life and leisure time policed.
 As soon as girls got the opportunity to do anything else, even if it was horrible factory work, they just got the heck out of there.

-Then you’ve got education, and I do believe that it’s the bedrock that opens up opportunities for self-development.
+Then you’ve got education and I do believe that it’s the bedrock which opens up opportunities for self-development.
 It can’t not be important.
 A particular turning point came after WWII, when all children in Britain got free access to secondary education.
 And then of course the availability of contraception is particularly important.
-It’s hard for people to remember just how bad stuff was before you could control your fertility—the terrible anxiety that you could be pregnant after any sexual encounter.
+It’s hard for people to remember just how bad stuff was before you could control your fertility – the terrible anxiety that you could be pregnant after any sexual encounter.
 Lots of backstreet abortions went on.

 So you’d disagree with Germaine Greer when she says that things are worse for women now than in the 70s?

-I think her point was that because women have made strides in progress, they do well in education, and they’ve entered the labor market, that provokes backlash and men get angry.
-She was talking about how, on the internet, you get hate and loathing, trolling, and abuse.
+I think her point was that because women have made strides in progress, they do well in education and they’ve entered the labour market – that provokes backlash and men get angry.
+She was talking about how, on the internet, you get hate and loathing, trolling and abuse.
 This is definitely disturbing.
-But there are loads of men who sympathize with feminism and lots of men who object to all this hate on the web, too.
-I don’t believe men hate women or discriminate against women more than they used to; I can’t think that.
+But there are loads of men who sympathise with feminism and lots of men who object to all this hate on the web too.
+I don’t believe men hate women or discriminate against women more than they used to, I can’t really think that.

 I think there’s a widespread conception that, on the internet, porn culture significantly contributes to this misogynistic climate.

 I think that’s a brilliant response.
 It brings you onto this question about victimhood, which is often discussed.
 Is it helpful to see women as victims all the time?
 Is there a form of feminism which exaggerates women’s victimhood?
-It’s complicated because there are obviously ways in which women are victims of male violence, they just are—more than men are of women’s violence, from rape to internet abuse.
-And there is an attempt by some men to victimize women.
+It’s complicated because there are obviously ways in which women are victims of male violence, they just are – more than men are of women’s violence, from rape to internet abuse.
+And there is an attempt by some men to victimise women.
 But feminism is about refusing to be identified as a victim, isn’t it?
-It’s about actually protesting and saying, "We do not want to be victims; we’re going to fight back!"
+It’s about actually protesting and saying, "We do not want to be victims, we’re going to fight back!"
 It’s a complicated area.

-Finally, I heard that your publisher was doing a marketing campaign where if you get a tattoo of the design on the cover you get free Zed books for life?
+Finally, I heard that your publisher was doing a marketing campaign where if you get the tattoo design on the cover you get free Zed books for life?

 Would they have to get the whole cover, even with your name on it?

 No, you’d have to be completely mad to do that.
-But I must say, some of my younger colleagues were joking last week and saying, "Come on Carol, just get a little bit tattooed, like the little rose on the back.
+But I must say, some of my younger colleagues were taking the micky last week and saying, "Come on Carol, just get a little bit tattooed, like the little rose on the back.
 It would mark the publication of the book!"

-Carol Dyhouse is the author of Girl Trouble: Panic and Progress in the History of Young Women, from Zed Books
+Carol Dyhouse is the author of Girl Trouble: Panic and Progress in the History of Young Women (Zed Books, £8.99)